hupe13/extensions-leaflet-map-dsgvo/readme.txt

 Download the ZIP file and install it on the plugin page of your WordPress installation.
 Configure its settings at Leaflet Map -> Leaflet Map GDPR.
-To get updates, you can use the [Git Updater](https://github.com/afragen/git-updater).